pimcore/data-importer/doc/01_Installation.md

     messenger_queue_processing:
         activated: true
 ```

+If activated, the processing is kicked off automatically as soon as an import is prepared.

 In addition to that, following settings are available.
 They all have meaningful default values though:
 - `worker_count_parallel`: Count of maximum parallel worker messages for parallel imports.